leventelist/llog/README.md

 # llog
 Log software for HAM operators

+Inspired by [Ham2K](https://play.google.com/store/apps/details?id=com.ham2k.polo.beta&hl=en-US) for mobile devices.

+This is mainly targets SOTA operators.
+The user case is that you have your computer with you, and nothing else.
+Not even a smartphone.

 ## Prerequisites

 * libsqlite3-dev
 * libgtk-3-dev
+* libgps-dev
 * python3
+    - SQLite3
+    - csv
+    - requests
 * hamutils python3 package
 * sqlitebrowser